libp2p/specs/00-framework-01-maturity.md

 evolves, the author(s) SHOULD assemble a checklist of items that are pending specification, explicitly stating which items are compulsory for promoting the spec to a `Candidate Recommendation`.

+As a `Working Draft` evolves and shows promise to exit this stage towards a `Candidate Recommendation`, the _Interest Group_ shall be expanded by two (2) additional members, comprising a total of five (5).

 We MAY use GitHub's [`CODEOWNERS`](https://help.github.com/en/articles/about-code-owners) feature